ProgrammerOwais/APIs.github.io/README.md

 This API is specially for Github users.
 With the help of this API you can access Github control to manage your data & files etc. With security purpose I only used this API for public use.
-The main feature I used you can access any github public data by typing its name in search bar.
+The main feature I used you can access any github user public data by typing its name in search bar.
 Link to the Github API : https://docs.github.com/en/rest

 ### OpenLibrary API